selimkuzucu/ULC-CENG502/README.md

 ![Screenshot 2023-06-19 at 00 31 16](https://github.com/selimkuzucu/ULC-CENG502/assets/56355561/ec35bd1e-b3b4-4b2b-9e1c-f5232ce47842)

+Figure 5.
 The pseudocode for the DivideMix[REF], provided here for the sake of highlighting the similarities